 A follow-up search conducted in May dropped some of those numbers, but the results remain significant.
 The department still can't locate 52 percent of the sample exhibits in CID, 12 percent in HQ and 32 percent of the money vault.
 Two full-time employees are currently working to track those 67 exhibits down, according to police public relations manager Theresa Rath.

-The department claims the high number of missing items is the result of poor file management and probably not theft, but that might not matter to defense lawyers wondering if their client received a fair defense on drug charges.
+The department claims the high number of missing items is the result of poor file management and probably not theft, but that might not matter to

 If a sloppy system that created gaps in exhibit continuity goes back that long, it could cause years of drug convictions to be re-examined and may have opened the door to legal action against the police, the Crown and the municipality.